 To want to switch to remote is to parse the goals preceding the shift, meaning, and unsurprisingly, the possibility of success requires several levels of commitment, most of which are assured by the time a company is planning remote work policies.

 Managers need to balance authority with freedom from restrictions.
-A potential downside to companies continuing the ‘working at home’ phenomenon is the decline of policy and procedure enforcement on a large scale, and some people may say that negates the point of introducing a brand new policy.
+A potential downside to working at home is the decline of policy and procedure enforcement on a large scale.
+Some people may say that working remote negates the point of introducing a brand new policy.

 However, updating company policies and procedures to the changing work environment showcases trust and transparency in these difficult times.